a11apurva/MedBook/README.md

 	-Finds the BMI based on height and weight Input

 10. Web Portal
-	-a web portal through which a patient's medical history an be viewed -a unique username and password for each patient
+	-a web portal which allows patient's medical history to be viewed -a unique username and password for each patient